rodrigocuadra/Freeswitch-Stress-Test/README.md

 - Start launching calls incrementally to stress the system
 - Monitor CPU, memory, network usage, and active calls
 - Log results into `data.csv`

 ---

-## 📁 Optional: Set Up CDR Storage

-If you want to store detailed CDRs from your tests:

-1. Create the database and table using `fs_cdr.sql` on your preferred SQL engine (PostgreSQL recommended).
-2. Configure FreeSWITCH to log CDRs into the database using `mod_cdr_pg_csv` or `mod_odbc_cdr`.

----